+Khandava Forest or Khandavprastha was an ancient forest mentioned in the epic Mahabharat in Indian Mythology.
+It lay to the west of Yamuna river, in modern-day Delhi territory.
+Lord Krishna and Arjuna cleared this forest to construct the capital city called Indraprastha.
+They also ensured that during the clearance no harm should be faced by surroundings and no environmental and ecological losses should be there.

+Times have changed.
+Nature itself destroys its own things now.
 The forest fires are a common occurrence in most parts of the world.
-For instance in India, Khandava Forest or Khandavprastha was an ancient forest mentioned in the epic Mahabharat.
-It lay to the west of Yamuna river, in modern-day Delhi territory.
-Krishna and Arjun cleared this forest to construct the capital city called Indraprasttha.

-As per the researchers, the forest fires cause significant damage to the forest eco system.
+For instance in As per the researchers, the forest fires cause significant damage to the forest eco system.
 The single worst wild fire in U.S. history, in both size and fatalities, is known as the Great Peshtigo Fire which burned 3.8 million acres (5,938 square miles) and killed at least 1,500 people in northern Wisconsin and the Upper Peninsula of Michigan in 1871.
 Statistical evidences suggest that there is a trend of increasing area burned starting in the early eighties and continuing to increase in the 1990s (IPCC, 2007).
-Wildl and fire statistics for National Forests in the western United States also show an increase in area burned from the mid-1980s onward compared to the earlier part of the 20th Century.

 Wild fires cause a lot of damage to the environment and local ecology.
 There are several wildfires burning in Arizona.
 The fire popularly known as the Coldwater Fire began on May 30, 2019 with a lightning strike.
 The fire is now 6,150 acres in size and is 10 percent contained.
 The other large fire in Arizona is seen is the Mountain Fire which began on June 07, 2019.
 The size of this fire is 7,470 acres and is 50 percent contained.
-The cause of it may be attributed to the farmers, loggers, land grabbers etc. The scorching heat has turned the weather hot and dry.
+The scorching heat has turned the weather hot and dry.
 However, the forest fires, though leading to deforestation, are also at the same time clearing the Amazon for agriculture and mining, as per the President Bolsonaro, which has been subject to much criticism by the environmentalists.

 The environmentalists are worried that if the Amazon is hit by fires every few years then large parts of it will shift to a degraded shrubby state.
-Though 80% of the Amazon is still intact, yet climatic change is becoming a great threat.
 The dry conditions with no precipitation will lead to the spread of the wild fires.

+Raging fires at an unprecedented scale, fueling an enigmatic fear: is the planet glaring at an irreversible meltdown?
 Its time to take judicious action through meticulous planning so that the forest fires can be contained, and the planet may be saved.